 Compression bandages should be applied snugly but not so tightly that they cut off circulation.

-Elevating an injured body part is one of the most common pieces of advice you will hear about when it comes to sports injuries.
+Elevating an injured body part is one of the most common pieces of advice you will hear when it comes to sports injuries.
 The reason is that gravity pulls fluids down, and when you elevate an injured area, you allow those fluids to drain away from the injury site.
 This can help reduce swelling and pain.

 Speak to a Doctor